vitaminjs/vitamin/README.md

 # vitamin
-A lightweight Model library to use in your JavaScript applications
+A lightweight Model library to use in JavaScript applications